mlswg/mls-protocol/draft-ietf-mls-protocol.md

     the group
   * There MUST be a single ExternalInit proposal
   * There MUST NOT be any Update proposals
-  * If a Remove proposal is present, then the `credential` and `endpoint_id` of the removed leaf MUST be the same as the corresponding values in the Add KeyPackage.
+  * If a Remove proposal is present, then the `credential` of the Add KeyPackage MUST present a set of identifiers that is acceptable to the application for the removed participant (as if this were an Update for that participant).
 * The proposals included by reference in an External Commit MUST meet the following
   conditions:
   * There MUST NOT be any ExternalInit proposals